 Area schools are exploring what options are available to them, including the possibility of reducing the number of available Advanced Placement classes, eliminating other classes and even encouraging some students to take certain classes through the Community College of Baltimore County.

 “We’re going to make the best of what we’re afforded,” Martin said.
 “We’re going to have larger class sizes and we’re going to have to deal with that.”

 According to figures released by the Teachers Association of Baltimore County (TABCO), Kenwood’s staff would be reduced by 15 faculty members, although Martin is bracing for a loss of up to 20 teachers.
 Martin said the larger schools in the county are expected to be hit the hardest.
 Kenwood has a student population of 1,762 students with a capacity to hold 1,918.
 The Essex campus is also home to 132 teachers.

-TABCO also projects that among other Essex schools, Eastern Tech will have 7.5 positions cut while Chesapeake will lose 6.5.
-Cheryl Bost, TABCO president, said recently she is concerned about projected staffing numbers for next year, which she said would increase average class sizes from 26 t0 29 students.
+TABCO also projects that among other Essex schools, will have 7.5 positions cut while Chesapeake will lose 6.5.
+Cheryl Bost, TABCO president, she is concerned about projected staffing numbers for next year, which she said would increase average class sizes from 26 t0 29 students.